Nyumat/Data-Structures-and-Algorithms/README.md

-# Data-Structures-and-Algorithms
+# Data Structures and Algorithms
 Everything Data Structures and Algorithms!

-(Python)
+Adding Multiple Languages to figure out which I like best/will use for this upcoming season!